YimingSci/Nonnormal-PowerGrid/README.md

 This module contains the main code for time-domain simulation of power grid dynamics, along with the results obtained under representative multi-contingency disturbances.
 In particular, it includes simulations of N-5 and N-6 disturbances applied to the European power grid model.
 The resulting frequency responses are aggregated at the country level and provided as data files for further analysis and visualization.

-This component complements the non-normality analysis by providing dynamic validation through large-scale transient simulations.
+This component complements the nonnormality analysis by providing dynamic validation through large-scale transient simulations.